Cagli: Church of San Domenico

 The church was built by the Celestines, a branch of the Benedictine order, after the reconstruction of the city in 1289.
 The front portal dates from 1483, the apse from 1655 and the bell tower from 1654.
 Inside, the principal works are by Giovanni Santi, father of Raphael.
 These are (from the left) the funeral monument with a fresco of Christ in the Tomb between Saints Jerome and Bonaventure(1481) and the celebrated Tiranni Chapel, considered to be his masterpiece, which dates from the early 1490s.
 Beside the Virgin's throne, the work depicts an angel gazing outwards from the scene; it is traditionally believed that this is a portrait of Raphael as a child, while the face of St John the Baptist appears to be a self-portrait of Santi himself.
 On the opposite wall of the church, in a niche, is the 16th century Annunciation, once attributed to Girolamo Genga and more recently to Timoteo Viti.
 Beside it is the Presentation in the Temple by Gaetano Lapis.
-14th-century frescoes can be see beneath the 1576 layer of plaster.
+14th-century frescoes can be seen beneath the 1576 layer of plaster.
 In the spacious crypt (stairs to the side of the Tiranni Chapel) is a cycle of frescoes by Antonio Viviani.